Success in your legal practice has a lot to do with the way you handle a difficult lawyer, who is also an opposing

 Knowing the law, rules, and procedure is a good technique in checkmating some of the antics of difficult lawyers.

-Make use of the laws and rules of procedure to stay ahead of your opponents.
+Make use of the laws and rules of procedure to stay ahead of your opponents and be more productive.

 Winding Up on Opposing Counsel.

 There will always be difficult people in every profession, and the legal career is not an exception.

 A difficult opposing counsel should be handled like a festering boil near your eyelids, lest they harm you and your case.

 Save yourself from stress and despair in your legal practice by learning how to deal, and relate with difficult lawyers.